VasudevGoud/Portifolio/README.md

 # My Portfolio

 Welcome to my portfolio repository!
 This project showcases my educational background, extracurricular activities, projects, and contact information.
-It is styled using HTML and CSS.
+It is built using HTML and CSS.

 ## 📂 Project Structure